bitcoin/bitcoin/depends/README.md

 - `DEBUG`: Disable some optimizations and enable more runtime checking
 - `HOST_ID_SALT`: Optional salt to use when generating host package ids
 - `BUILD_ID_SALT`: Optional salt to use when generating build package ids
-- `FORCE_USE_SYSTEM_CLANG`: (EXPERTS ONLY) When cross-compiling for macOS, use Clang found in the system's `$PATH` rather than the default prebuilt release of Clang from llvm.org.
-Clang 8 or later is required
 - `LOG`: Use file-based logging for individual packages.
 During a package build its log file resides in the `depends` directory, and the log file is printed out automatically in case of build error.
 After successful build log files are moved along with package archives